mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 - Each GDP can be seen as a project given an interpretation of project as the concrete implementation of a goal
 - That concreteness / implementation is particularly valid given the regular play-testing of creations often after each GDP is added in a peer environment.

+This sentiment is echoed by something I found in the video data.
+As one parent Fi expressed when looking at the documentation for implementing one of the GDPs.
+"It’s like a project in itself really"

 <!-- NOTE - DISCUSS THE THEORETICAL INPUT IN RELATION TO THE ABOVE POINTS.
 NOTE MORE THEORETICAL INPUT - DRAW ON TERMINOLOGY - WHY IS IT IMPORTANT TO IDENTITY KEY UNITS OF ACTIVITY / ANALYSIS (AND WHAT IS THE DISTINCTION BETWEEN UNIT OF ACTIVITY AND ANALYSIS) -->